hyperledger/caliper/docs/vNext/Benchmark_Generator.md

 Now for the benchmark configuration file...
 ?
 What would you like to name your benchmark?
 Fabcar benchmark ?
 What description would you like to provide for your benchamrk?
 Benchmark for performance testing fabcar contract modules ?
-How many clients would you like to have?
+How many workers would you like to have?
 5
 ?
 What label (hint for test) would you like to provide for your benchmark?
-Round for creating a car ?
+Round for changing car owner ?
 Which rate controller would you like to use?
 Fixed Rate ?
 How would you like to measure the length of the round?
 Transaction Number ?
 How many transactions would you like to have in this round?
 60